 We use Gorilla Guard® engineered felt underlayment, which is uniquley cost-effective for climates like ours.
 To get the benefits of typical synthetics, plus the breathability of feltpaper, a breathable synthetic underlayment (GAF® Deck Armor) is also available.

 We offer Atlas® shingles with Scotchgard® protection, so your roof will both look and perform like new even after years of punishing ice, snow, and hail.
 And because Atlas® offers a wide variety of shingle colors and styles, we can help you make a selection that’s just right for your home.

 Shingles fail when granule loss exposes the asphalt to the sun.
 When the asphalt cracks, the matt is unprotected and rapidly deteriorates.
 Atlas® Stormmaster incorporates SBS rubber to reduce granule loss by 90%, and usually reduces insurance costs because it is hail resistant.

 Atlas® shingles include far more algae-resistant copper-coated granules than competing algae-resistant shingles.
-Preventing algae lichen growth (9), helps to further prevent granule loss.
+Preventing algae and lichen growth (see Figure 6) helps to further prevent catastrophic granule loss.